 Big things are happening on TV Tropes!
 New admins, new designs, fewer ads, mobile versions, beta testing opportunities, thematic discovery engine, fun trope tools and toys, and much more - Learn how to help here and discuss here.

 He'll go back to being adorable once he's through eating you.

 Mr. Croup: You find us funny, Monsieur le Marquis, do you not?
 A source of amusement.
 Is that not so?
 With our pretty clothes, and our convoluted circumlocutions- Mr. Vandemar:(murmuring)I haven't got a circumlo...
 Mr. Croup: -and our little silliness of manner and behavior.
 And perhaps we are funny. [...]
 But you must never imagine, that just because something is funny, Monsieur le Marquis, it is not dangerous.

 Matsuda Touta from Death Note.
 When Matsuda realizes that Light is actually Kira, he breaks emotionally and shoots Light's hand when he tries to use a piece of the Death Note.
-When Light tries again, Matsuda flies into a furious rage and then turns Light into swiss cheese with a barrage of bullets, only prevented from delivering the Coup de Grâce by the other officers.
+When Light tries again, Matsuda (who was once or twice hinted to be a decent marksman despite his silliness) flies into a furious Unstoppable Rage and then turns Light into swiss cheese with a barrage of bullets, only prevented from delivering the Coup de Grâce by the other officers.

 Matsuda:"I'll kill him!
 I'LL KILL HIM!
 HE HAS TO DIE!"